 - Treatment of Pain – Pharmacotherapy: 15%

 - Treatment of Pain – Psychological, Physical, and Integrative Therapies: 10%

 How much does the pain medicine exam cost?

-First-time examinees will pay $1600 for their registration.
-However, those applying for repeat certification (i.e. those who have paid an application fee on the 30th of June 2014 or earlier) pay $950.
-Those who register late (from the first of June to the first of September) will pay an additional $500.
+First-time examinees will pay $1,800 for their registration.
+However, those applying for a retake of the exam pay $1,350.
+Those who register late will pay an additional $500.

 How do I study for the pain medicine exam?

-A candidate considering registration for this exam may benefit from first reviewing the ABA’s Pain Medicine Content outline.
+A candidate considering registration for this exam may benefit from first downloading and reviewing the ABA’s Pain Medicine Content outline.
 This gives a thorough overview of the topics to be covered.
-Text books for studying include McGraw Hill Speciality Board Review: Pain Medicine and Beyond Pain: A Comprehensive Pain Board Review For The Pain Management Physician.
+Textbooks for studying include McGraw Hill Speciality Board Review: Pain Medicine and Beyond Pain: A Comprehensive Pain Board Review For The Pain Management Physician.